oott123/listingway/README.md

 ### `prefixes`

 If given, file will be downloaded from this list of prefix.
-Origin will be replaced by the prefix given.
+The origin of the listing page will be replaced by the prefix given.
+Remember to include the prefix you used to serve the listing page if you want.

 If multiple prefixes are given, workers will select one of them round-robin.